-Seven new STXBP1 patients participated in the 2nd STXBP1 clinic
+Seven new STXBP1 patients participated in the 2nd clinic day

 On Saturday the 13th of April, the STXBP1 research team welcomed a new group of STXBP1-E families at the VUmc for a second ‘Clinic day’.